Exactly How To Improve Your Follicular Phase

 Signs of a Short Follicular Phase

 Typically, a healthy follicular phase lasts between 12-18 days.
-If you currently track your cycle and your follicular phase consistently falls below this range, it’s possible there’s a hormonal imbalance at play (your healthcare provider can diagnose this for you).
-With a short follicular phase, you may notice a couple of tell-tale signs: a short overall menstrual cycle—a cycle consistently lasts less than 21 days—and difficulty conceiving.
-Reason being, a shortened follicular phase can affect fertility, as the insufficient time for follicle development and maturation can impair the release of a viable egg.
+If you currently track your cycle and your follicular phase consistently falls below this range, there may be a hormonal imbalance at play (your healthcare provider can diagnose this for you).
+With a short follicular phase, you may notice a couple of tell-tale signs: a short overall menstrual cycle—a cycle that consistently lasts less than 21 days—and difficulty conceiving.
+Reason is, a shortened follicular phase can affect fertility, as insufficient time for follicle development and maturation can impair the release of a viable egg.

 Tips to Lengthen Your Follicular Phase